 We believe that a church is not only a community of believers, but a place of resources and empowerment.
-Therefore, we work to establish partnerships with churches and Christian service groups in every district to response to the needs of vulnerable kids, empowering them to fulfil their potentials.
+Therefore, we work to establish partnerships with churches and Christian service groups in every district to respond to the needs of vulnerable children, empowering them to fulfil their potential.

 - Work with over 160 Christian churches

 - Child Development Fund - Yuen Long, Kwun Tong, Tseung Kwan O and Sai Kung (Targeting 10 to 16 years old)

 - Homework Tutorial Classes

 With the support of the Hong Kong Church Network for the Poor, we started the Church Intensive Community Mentoring Programme in 2007 to recruit mentors for vulnerable children and youth.
 This also began our church networking and coordination services.
 We started running Child Development Fund projects funded by the Labour and Welfare Bureau in 2008.
 To date, we have run 13 district-based projects and two phases of school-based projects.
 We have worked with approximately 160 Christian churches and provided appropriate activities and support services to vulnerable children.